 With a little planning, you can balance breastfeeding and working.
 The following tips may help make breastfeeding easier while you are working:

-- Take as much maternity leave as you can: Maternity leave may help you set up a regular breastfeeding schedule and milk supply.
-It may also give you time to resolve any trouble you may have with breastfeeding.
+- Take as much maternity leave as you can.
+Maternity leave may help you set up a regular breastfeeding schedule and milk supply.

-- Look into a different work schedule: Work from home or work part time if you can.
+- Ask if you can create a different work schedule.
+Work from home or work part time if you can.
 Try to find a childcare center near your work if you work full time.
 Look for one that is close enough so you can go there to breastfeed your baby during the day.

 Where can I find support and more information?